 Pharmacy Residency Programs

 Congratulations on your decision to pursue residency training!
 As a resident in our program, you will train in a community-based hospital and healthcare system.
-Our residents enjoy training opportunities in settings ranging from acute care hospitals and a specialty cardiology hospital to pediatrics, and extensive array of primary care and specialty care clinics, and the largest behavioral care pavilion in the state.
+Our residents enjoy training opportunities in multiple settings ranging from acute care hospitals and a specialty cardiology hospital to pediatrics, and extensive array of primary care and specialty care clinics, and the largest behavioral care pavilion in the state.

 Each program may afford the resident with an opportunity to pursue an academic experience with close faculty mentorship to lead case discussions and serve as a co-preceptor during the year.

-We encourage you to communicate with any of our faculty/preceptors or residents.
+We encourage you to communicate with our faculty/preceptors or residents.
 Our residents are our greatest assets, and for prospective applicants are often the best sources of insider information regarding our program.
 Experience has shown us that the more you get to know us, the more likely you will want to join our program.

 For more information about a particular program, please contact the program director below.
 We invite you to review how to apply and hope to hear from you!

 The pharmacy practice residency started in July 2002 and is fully accredited by the American Society of Health-System Pharmacists (ASHP).
-Each year, Community Health Network recruits four pharmacy practice residents.
+Each year, Community Health Network recruits four PGY1 pharmacy residents.
 The residency experience is shared among Community Hospital East, Community Hospital North, Community Hospital South and Community Heart and Vascular Hospital, all within our network of community-based hospitals in Indianapolis, Indiana.

 Residency training includes required practice experiences in general medicine, ambulatory care, drug information, critical care, cardiology, formulary management and practice management.
 The resident has a great deal of flexibility in selecting elective experiences, including infectious diseases, psychiatry, pediatrics/NICU, oncology, as well as additional experiences in one of the required rotations.
-The resident also has the benefit of being involved in a longitudinal academic rotation providing instruction to pharmacy students at Butler University College of Pharmacy.
+The resident also has the opportunity to be involved in a longitudinal academic rotation providing instruction to pharmacy students at Butler University College of Pharmacy.
 Other aspects of pharmacy practice in which our residents may become involved include pharmacy on-call service, formal and informal presentations, journal club, performance improvement initiatives and mentorship of student pharmacists on rotation.

 Sarah Lackey, PharmD, BCPS